We all want free and fair elections.

 For over several election cycles, California Common Cause and Common Cause state organizations across the country have teamed up with the nonpartisan Election Protection Coalition to push election preparedness issues before Election Day, and run a national election protection hotline for voters to call with any problems they encounter.

 In the 2016 general election, we expanded our efforts, deploying hundreds of nonpartisan volunteers covering 325 precincts in Los Angeles County, 90 precincts in San Bernardino County, and 75 precincts in Orange County.
 Hotline volunteers in our L.A. call center fielded more than 3,600 calls.

 Nonpartisan voter protection is at the core of what we aim to do – provide guidance, information and help to all Californians, regardless of who that voter is casting a ballot for.

-For more information on how to get involved for future elections, contact Kiyana Asemanfar, Policy Outreach Coordinator.
+For more information on how to get involved for future elections, contact Kiyana Asemanfar, Policy Manager.